josetm12/bellroy-app-josemundackal/README.md

 Created By: Jose Thankachan Mundackal | josetm94mec@gmail.com

 Tech Stack used: React (with NextJS), shadcn/ui, lucide-react and "https://www.flaticon.com/free-icons/robot" for icons.
+Used an orange robot because orange was the color that popped out to me when I checked out https://bellroy.com/

 In the below section, I have kept the default documentation from the nextJS bootstrap and added a screenshot for the app.